petyosi/react-virtuoso/site/docs/migrate-v0-to-v1.md

 slug: /migrate-v0-to-v1/
 ---

-Version `1.*` of Virtuoso is a complete rewrite from `v0.*`, addressing the architecutral limitations of the first version and enabling a smooth path to introducing new features.
+Version `1.*` of Virtuoso is a complete rewrite from `v0.*`, addressing the architectural limitations of the first version and enabling a smooth path to introduce new features.

 ## v1 Primary Benefits

-The biggest unresolved challenge in v0 was the so called *reverse* (bottom to top) scrolling mode, which is typical for **chat** and **feed** interfaces.
+The biggest unresolved challenge in v0 was the so-called *reverse* (bottom to top) scrolling mode, which is typical for **chat** and **feed** interfaces.
-Prepending items with unknown height to the top of the list was not part of the original design and not handled well, causing visual glitches and "jumps".
+Prepending items with unknown height to the top of the list was not part of the original design and was not handled well, causing visual glitches and "jumps".
 This should work fine in v1.

 ## What's New in V1